awsdocs/aws-iot-docs/developerguide/thing-groups.md

 The DetachPolicy command does not produce any output\.

-## List the Policies Attached to a Thing Group<a name="group-list-policies"></a>
+## List the Policies Attached to a Static Thing Group<a name="group-list-policies"></a>

-You can use the ListAttachedPolicies command to list the policies attached to a group:
+You can use the ListAttachedPolicies command to list the policies attached to a static thing group:

 ```
 $ aws iot list-attached-policies --target "arn:aws:iot:us-west-2:123456789012:thinggroup/RedLights"